Lynch School of Education and Human Development

 Introduction to Graduate Programs

-Consistently ranked among the top 25 schools of education and as the top-ranked Catholic school of education in the country, the Lynch School at Boston College offers 22 master’s programs, seven doctoral programs, and five dual-degree programs.
+Consistently ranked among the top 25 schools of education and as the top-ranked Catholic school of education in the country, the Lynch School at Boston College offers 22 master’s programs, eight doctoral programs, and five dual-degree programs.
 Theory, research, and practice are integrated across programs, which also leverage the robust practicum opportunities available in schools, hospitals, mental health centers, and universities in the Boston metropolitan area.
 The Lynch School’s focus on expanding social justice is a hallmark of our programs and the work of our students and faculty.

 Print